rust-lang/rfcs/text/0000-feature-metadata-doc-cfg.md

 ```

 For projects that do not use Cargo or want separate configuration, these options
-can also be specified in a `rustdoc.toml` file using an identical schema
+can also be specified in a `rustdoc.toml` file using an identical schema:

 ```toml
 # rustdoc.toml containing the same information as above